Tell Me Who You Are (2009 film)

 Tell Me Who You Are (also known as Min Ye, Dis-moi qui tu es) is a 2009 Malian drama film directed by Souleymane Cissé.
 It was given a special screening at the 2009 Cannes Film Festival.

+Plot

+Issa is a filmmaker from a bourgeois family in Bamako,Mali, who is suspicious of his wife Mimi,who he thinks is cheating with someone else.